Stoorvy/MGT2-Player-Publishers/README.md

 - Because once you click to a player publisher you'll see a menu and you can offer any amount you want.

 ### How does profit share work?
 - Publisher automaticly pays set percent of profit every week.
-Developer will see a message like "<Player> sent you 10000$".
+Developer will see a message like "Player sent you 10000$".
 Mod uses game's sending money feature to process this.

+### Weekly sells updates after next week
+- On developer's side weekly sells may show different numbers.
+It'll fix itself after receiving true info from publisher.
+It keeps updating weekly.

+### Updating game and hyping works fine
+- Developer can update and hype the game just fine.
+Publisher can also hype the game.

 ## Dependencies